Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 load the page

+  done by the browser

 qualify if the page is for a book product

+  check URL with manifest.json
+  check category with check-if-book.js

+fetch book data

-run get book data
+  get book data with get-book-data.js

+calculate book scores

-calculate scores
+  calculate book scores with calculate-scores.js

 build the overlay

+  create overlay with create-overlay.js

 display scores in overlay